-Generally, I see this as an uncommon issue and I'm not overly concerned about scars on my GBalds.
-So it's not a huge problem for me.
+Generally, this is an uncommon issue and I'm not overly concerned about scars on my GBalds.
+I now suspect that some GBalds are susceptible to this problem when the weather is wet - a sign that the black patches may be due to fungal spores.
 I have never seen this on PMags or PClavs.